halacoded/Chess-Opening-Classifier/README.md

 ## 🚀 Features
 - Encodes chess moves using **Label Encoding** for numerical representation.
-- Evaluates **multiple classifiers** to compare accuracy and performance.
+- Use **multiple classifiers** to Understand how each approache Classification.
 - Provides **visualizations** for model evaluation and feature importance.

 ## 🏁 Model Visualizations